Schiller International University Disclosures

 Completion/Graduation Rate Disclosures

-Notice to students and prospective students: The international Business-Academics Associate’s and Masters’ and the International Relations and Diplomacy-Bachelor’s and Masters’ programs at Schiller International University – Tampa have been placed on student achievement show-cause by their accreditor, the Accrediting Council for Independent Colleges and Schools (ACICS), due to material noncompliance with its placement rate standard of 60 percent.
+Notice to students and prospective students: The international Business-Academics Associate’s and Masters’ International Business programs at Schiller International University – Tampa have been placed on student achievement show-cause by their accreditor, the Accrediting Council for Independent Colleges and Schools (ACICS), due to material noncompliance with its placement rate standard of 60 percent.